• Cody-99 10 months ago

 Do you have any source for Signal supplying IP logs?

-• larodi a day ago
+• larodi 10 months ago

 This all seems bad news for all Russian war channels, but I guess they had enough time to migrate already.
 Influencers influence the whole world anyway, so they should expect a knock on the door if so brave.
 Stupid drug dealers will find other ways to deal or will go deeper the crypto/tor hole.
 Childporn offenders are anyway legit target for Mr.Robot.
 Who's left then...?
 Music pirates - who cares, Spotify lives on, Soulseek does well to.
 Torrents apparently kill business only where it cannot exist at all due to cultural specifics.